-Non-medical healthcare professionals report that the authority to prescribe increases their job satisfaction and self-confidence, makes them more independent and enables better use of their skills.4 They have also reported feeling that it enhances their relationships with patients.5 As an alternative to independent prescribing, nurses, pharmacists and a range of allied health professions may use supplementary prescribing, which requires a voluntary prescribing partnership between an independent prescriber to implement an agreed patient-specific clinical management plan with the agreement of the patient.
+Non-medical healthcare professionals report that the authority to prescribe increases their job satisfaction and self-confidence, makes them more independent and enables better use of their skills.4 They have also reported feeling that it enhances their relationships with patients.5 As an alternative to independent prescribing, nurses, pharmacists and a range of allied health professions may use supplementary prescribing, which requires a voluntary prescribing partnership between an independent prescriber (doctor or dentist) and a non-medical prescriber to implement an agreed patientspecific clinical management plan with the agreement of the patient.

-Best practice for non-medical prescribing is dictated by the legal framework under which it was developed and the prescribing competency framework.^{1.6} All nonmedical prescribers must prescribe only within their own area of competence.
+Best practice for non-medical prescribing is dictated by the legal framework under which it was developed and the prescribing competency framework.^{1,6} All nonmedical prescribers must prescribe only within their own area of competence.